 This Smoked Prime Rib is slowly brought up to the perfect level of doneness in the smoker.
 Use your cooking thermometer so it doesn't get overdone.

-When it comes to seasoning smoked ribs, the flavors can be as simple as just a bit of salt an pepper, or complex, requiring marinades, dry rub seasonings, and a basting liquid.
-Check out my smoked rib recipes and try one or two.
-And remember, low and slow wins the race...and makes for some mighty fine tasting ribs!
+When it comes to seasonings used in these smoked rib recipes, the flavors can be as simple as just a bit of salt an pepper, or complex, requiring marinades, dry rub seasonings, and a basting liquid.
+And remember, low and slow wins the race... and makes for some mighty fine tasting ribs!